 - You can scan or screenshot the document from a mobile device and email to firstname.lastname@example.org

-- You can bring documents into the Basildon Centre reception Monday to Friday between 8.30 and 5.00 pm where you will find staff available in the scanning section who will scan your document/s direct to your Homeseeker application.
+- You can bring documents into the Basildon Centre reception between 9am-5pm Monday, Tuesday, Thursday & Friday and 10am-5pm Wednesday where you will find staff available in the scanning section who will scan your document/s direct to your Homeseeker application.

 - You can post document/s to the address on the consent and declaration form, or bring them into the Basildon Centre on Saturdays between 9.00am and 1.00pm although there is no direct scanning service available at this time, so we would recommend the first two options above.